 - Attend a Sumo tournament at Ryoguku Kokugikan

-- Shop at the Oedo Antique Market (held twice a month, with stalls selling wonderful antique and vintage wares.
+- Shop at the Oedo Antique Market – held near Tokyo Station twice a month, with stalls selling wonderful antique and vintage wares.

 - Buy a ton of sliced sandwiches and ramen from the convenience stores and eat them in your hotel room.
 They are absolutely delicious, especially compared to what we have in the USA.

 DAY 12 – GO HOME

 Today is the day when you must say goodbye to an epic adventure in Japan.
 It was fun while it lasted, wasn’t it?